So, you want to

 Specialized Journals-Journals used to initially record special types of transactions such as sales, cash disbursements, and cash receipts in their own journal.

 Trial Balance-A worksheet listing of all the accounts appearing in the general ledger with the dollar amount of the debit or credit balance of each.
 Used to make sure the books are "in balance" -total debits and credits are equal.

 Subsidiary Ledgers-A separate record set up to record the individual items relating to a single general ledger account (control account).
 Examples include an accounts receivable and accounts payable ledger.

 Worksheets-Forms which are used to summarize all the information necessary to complete the end-of-period financial reports and prepare other financial analysis.

-quantity, unit price, and total price of goods purchased or sold and
+description, quantity, unit price, and total price of goods purchased or sold